Orb.

 We conducted usability testing to evaluate early prototypes, focusing on how users navigated the app, logged memories, and interacted with visual elements.
 These sessions helped validate core interactions and informed the next round of design iterations.

-Orb Day
+Orb Day ↴

-Takeaway: Clarified data visualization and aligned prompts with user expectations.
+• Clarified data visualization and labels.

 Key Learnings from Usability Testing